matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### What is zkPorter?

 [zkPorter](https://medium.com/matter-labs/zkporter-a-breakthrough-in-l2-scaling-ed5e48842fbf) puts data availability —
 essential transaction data needed to reconstruct state — offchain rather than on Ethereum.
-Instead, data availability is secured using proof of stake (PoS) by zkSync token stakers.
-This enables much higher scalability (tens of thousands TPS), and as a result, ultra-low transaction fees comparable with sidechains (in the range of a few cents).
+Instead, the data remains available using a proof-of-stake (PoS) mechanism, where stakers are zkSync token holders.
+This enables much higher scalability (tens of thousands
+TPS), and as a result, ultra-low transaction fees comparable with sidechains (in the range of a few cents).

 The security of zkPorter is still better than any other L1 or sidechain.
 In the worst case, where a malicious actor